pwnsoni/cron-checker/README.md

 ### Using Lambda

-* I have privileged AWS lambda functions for a lot of things
+I have privileged AWS lambda functions for a couple of things
 * For the backend and frontend
 * Invoking another lambda function
 * Creating and removing Cloudwatch Event Rules